I feel like Scarlet O’Hara as I sit on my four-poster bed at Houmas House, about an hour’s drive west of New Orleans, writing this blog post.

 Here are a few of my favourite pics from our tour (read: nosey) through the house…

-I was invited to be a guest for the night at Houmas House and am revelling in the luxury!
+I was invited to be a guest for the night at Houmas House and loved it so much I organised to bring a group from NZ to stay!